Parameterisation of non-collinear energy landscapes in itinerant magnets: Acknowledgements

 \section{Acknowledgements}

-The authors wish to thank Prof. Olle Eriksson, Dr. Yaroslav Kvashnin, Dr. Lars Nordstr\"{o}m, Dr Phivos Mavropoulos and Dr. Gustav Bihlmayer for valuable discussions.
-This work was partly supported by the Young Investigators Group Programme of the Helmholtz Association, Germany, contract VHNG-409 and by the Kempe Foundations, Sweden.
+The authors wish to thank Prof. Olle Eriksson, Dr. Yaroslav Kvashnin, Dr. Lars Nordstr\"{o}m, Dr. Phivos Mavropoulos, Dr. Gustav Bihlmayer and Dr. Jonas Jacobsson for valuable discussions.
+This work was partly supported by the Kempe Foundation (SMK-1430, JCK-1605) and Knut and Alice Wallenberg Foundation, Sweden.
 We gratefully acknowledge the support of J\"ulich Supercomputing Centre in allocating resources to project is JIFF3800 and the National Supercomputer Centre in Sweden for the allocation of computing time for SNIC 2015/16-30 and SNIC 2016/1-44 .